kidanger/Drystal/doc/api.rst

    .. lua:method:: set_linear_velocity(x: float, y: float)

-      Sets linear velocity of the body.
+      Sets the linear velocity of the body.

    .. lua:method:: get_linear_velocity() -> float, float

-      Returns linear velocity of the body.
+      Returns the linear velocity of the body.

    .. lua:method:: set_angular_velocity(x: float, y: float)

-      Sets angular velocity of the body.
+      Sets the angular velocity of the body.

    .. lua:method:: get_angular_velocity() -> float, float

-      Returns angular velocity of the body.
+      Returns the angular velocity of the body.

    .. lua:method:: set_linear_damping(damping: float)

-      Sets linear damping of the body.
+      Sets the linear damping of the body.

    .. lua:method:: get_linear_damping() -> float

-      Returns linear damping of the body.
+      Returns the linear damping of the body.

    .. lua:method:: set_angular_damping(damping: float)

-      Sets angular damping of the body.
+      Sets the angular damping of the body.

    .. lua:method:: get_angular_damping() -> float

-      Returns angular damping of the body.
+      Returns the angular damping of the body.

    .. lua:method:: set_fixed_rotation(fixed: boolean)

-      Fixes rotation of the body.
+      Fixes the rotation of the body.

    .. lua:method:: get_fixed_rotation() -> boolean